 What is the Better Cotton Initiative?

-To achieve its mission, the organisation works with a diverse range of players across the cotton supply chain, promoting measurable and continuing improvements for the environment, farming communities and the economies of cotton-producing areas.
+To achieve its mission, the organisation works with a diverse range of players across the cotton supply chain, promoting measurable and continuing improvements for the farming communities and the economies of cotton-producing areas.

 The Better Cotton Initiative has four aims: